What are Labour’s prospects in future elections ?

 Can we predict how bad things might get for Labour ?

-We can of course also use the constituency by-election method for predictions of General Election prospects, but the main problem there is that these by-elections are relatively few and far between.
+We can of course also use the constituency by-election method for predictions of General Election prospects, but the main problem there is that constituency by-elections are relatively few and far between.
 The sampling statistics they generate are therefore too sparse to be reliable, particularly a long way ahead of a general election.

 Local council by-elections, on the other hand, are much more frequent, arising as they do whenever a councillor either moves house, suffers illness, or just simply gets fed up with the thankless task they’ve taken on, and resigns their position.
 This means we get a much better, and arguably more reliable, picture of how things are going from week to week, with respect to overall grass-roots voter sentiment across the country.
 Some might argue that results reflect too much the immediate local issues to be representative, but voters do tend to admit when challenged that their feelings about the national government do 'colour their judgment' when voting locally, hence it's reasonable to assume some validity.